47 Forest Ave., Elberton, GA 30635

 Administration

-In addition to all the operational support duties, they are also the first contact when you visit the Sheriff's Administrative offices.
+Administrative personnel are the background support for the overall operations of the Sheriff's Office.
+They are the first contact when you visit the Sheriff's Administrative offices.
 They can answer questions or direct you to the best source to get your answers.

 Criminal Investigations Division